 - Remove from oven and immediately invert onto wire rack to cool.

 - Our version more closely resembles cookies.
-This is the reason so many people wanted the recipe, although it's somewhat harder to make.
+This is why so many people wanted the recipe, although it's somewhat harder to make.

-- It may be easier to beat the eggs until they are fluffy before adding sugar, and continue until the mixture is pale before adding melted butter.
+- It may be easier to beat the eggs until they are fluffy before adding sugar.
+In this case, continue beating the mixture until it is pale before adding melted butter.
 However, the resulting texture will be between that of cookies and cake.

-- The reason for beating the eggs gently is to prevent air from getting in as air bubbles make the madeleines rough.
-They take a lot of skill to prepare, hence their prices.
+- The reason for beating the eggs gently is to prevent air from getting in as air bubbles make the texture rough.
+These cookies take a lot of skill to prepare and are expensive for this reason.
 That said, everything gets easier with practice.

 - You can use other molds to create different shapes, such as the heart shown above.

-- Put the madeleines in a box if you're giving them to someone.
+- Put the cookies in a box if you're giving them to someone.
 This makes them look very professional.